Hlonilen/simple_shell/README.md

-This is the shell project between Mvula and Hloni
+This is the shell project between Mvula Ngqeku and Letlhogonolo Lenong